marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-15-post-google-data-analytics.md

 ### ℹ️ Intro

-In the world of IT, you learn to solve problems.
-But what if you could anticipate them?
-What if you could use data to not only fix what's broken but to build something better or proactively spot an issue before it could cause an impact?
-These were the questions that sparked my interest in data analytics, even as a full-time employee.
+In any profession, you’re expected to solve problems.
+But what if you could go a step further — anticipate them, prevent them, and even discover opportunities hidden in plain sight?
+That’s the power of data.
+Whether you’re managing a classroom, running a business, supporting customers, or working in IT, the ability to understand and act on data is becoming a core skill.

-I wasn't looking to become a Data Analyst; I was looking to future-proof my career.
-In an era dominated by data, AI, and emerging technologies, I expected that understanding how to efficiently work with data was no longer an option — it was a necessity for a plethora of different job positions.
+For me, this wasn’t about becoming a full-time Data Analyst.
+It was about future-proofing my career.
+In an era shaped by AI, automation, and ever-expanding datasets, data literacy is no longer reserved for technical roles.
+Teachers, project managers, marketers, healthcare professionals, and countless others can benefit from knowing how to collect, interpret, and visualize data to make better decisions.

-I firmly believe in the power of lifelong learning and that having access to educational resources is key to upskilling if motivation follows.
-Thanks to a grant obtained via [Experiencia Fundae](https://experienciafundae.es/beca-google), I embarked on a new journey by enrolling in the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) back in 2021.
+I’ve always believed in lifelong learning and in making the most of accessible resources.
+Thanks to a grant from [Experiencia Fundae](https://experienciafundae.es/beca-google), I decided to take on a new challenge and enrolled in the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) back in 2021.
+That choice opened a door to skills and perspectives that I now apply far beyond IT.

 ---